Content Moderation & RLHF Services for Safer AI

 Manual output review

-Correct, rephrase, or adjust manually the responses generated by an AI model, in order to guarantee a high level of quality, clarity, accuracy or adaptation to the context.
-This step is often used to build reference datasets (gold data or gold standard) or refine a model via Supervised fine-tuning.
+Manually correct, rewrite or adapt the responses generated by an AI model, in order to guarantee a high level of quality, clarity, accuracy or adaptation to the context.
+This step is often used to build reference datasets (gold data or gold standard) or refine a model via supervised fine-tuning.

 Selection of generated outputs requiring revision